adambard/learnxinyminutes-docs/ada.html.markdown

    Null_Entity : constant Entities := (others => <>);

-   --  Object-orientation is accomplished via an extension of record syntax, --  tagged records, see link above.
+   --  Object-orientation is accomplished via an extension of record syntax, --  tagged records, see link above in first paragraph.

    --  We can rename objects (aliases) to make readability a bit better. package IO renames Ada.Text_IO;